HewlettPackard/structex/README.md

                 used to limit the number elements in the array or slice of name `name`.

+### Truncation
+Structex expects sufficient data for decoding the desired structure.
+When data structures are used to define a maximum size of the response buffer, you can use the `truncate` tag on an arry or slice to permit structex to truncate the returned data with what is provided by the source buffer.
+If truncate is not specified and the provided buffer is of smaller size than the data structure, an `io.EOF` error is expected.

+`truncate:""`

 ### Alignment (Not Yet Implemented)

 Annotations can specified the byte-alignment requirement for structure fields.
 Analogous to the alignas specifier in C. Can only be applied to non-bitfield structure fields.